Understanding Recognised Pomeranian Colours in Australia

 Find out about the unique colours of Pomeranians in Australia.
 Welcome to the wonderful world of Australian Pomeranians – where no two look exactly alike despite their common heritage.
-We’ll take you through the fantastic colours found in this beloved fluff ball breed down under.
+We’ll take you through the fantastic colours found in this beloved fluffball breed down under.

 This article provides detailed information on Pomeranian Colours and Patterns as accepted by the Australian National Kennel Council breed standard.
+Below is the current colour section of the Pomeranian Breed Standard as published by The Kennel Club (UK).
+Australia follows and uses this same standard.

 The colour section of the breed standard:

 “All whole colours permissible, but free from black or white shadings.
 Whole colours are: white, black, brown, light or dark, blue as pale as possible.
-Orange which should be self-coloured and bright as possible, Beaver.
+Orange which should be self-coloured and bright as possible.
+Beaver.
 Cream dogs have black noses and black eye rims.
 Whites must be quite free from lemon or any other colour.
-A few white hairs in any of the self-coloured dogs permissible but undesirable.
+A few white hairs, in any of the self-coloured dogs tolerated.
 Dogs (other than white) with white or tan markings highly undesirable and not considered whole coloured specimens.
-In parti-coloured dogs, colours evenly distributed on body in patches; a dog with white or tan feet or chest not a parti-coloured dog.
-Shaded sables should be shaded throughout with three or more colours, the hair to be as uniformly shaded as possible, and with no patches of self-colour.
-In mixed classes, where whole coloured and parti-coloured Pomeranians compete together, the preference should, if in all other points they are equal, be given to the whole coloured specimens. “

 Pomeranian Colours and Patterns